gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Provide_Device_Discovery.md

 ```
 {% endraw %}

-Upon receiving the message, the Clova Home extension finds the user account using the access token and returns the list of devices registered to the user's account using a *[DiscoverAppliancesResponse](/CEK/References/Clova_Home_API.md#DiscoverAppliancesResponse)* message.
+When the Clova Home extension receives this message, it finds the user account for the access token and returns the list of devices registered to the user's account, using a [`DiscoverAppliancesResponse`](/CEK/References/Clova_Home_API.md#DiscoverAppliancesResponse) message.
+The message contains details of each device, such as device identifiers, device names, device availability (whether online or not), and supported actions (`actions`).

-This is an example message of *DiscoverAppliancesResponse* sent to CEK from Clova Home extension.
+This is an example of a `DiscoverAppliancesResponse` message which a Clova Home extension returns to CEK.

 {% raw %}
 ```json